-The operational setup of EFSF secondary market purchases will ensure transparency (use of electronic platforms as well as voice to execute the transactions), equality of treatment and search for performance by putting intermediaries in competition with the objective to trade at the best price.
+The operational setup of the EFSF or CIF secondary market purchases will ensure transparency (use of electronic platforms as well as voice to execute the transactions), equality of treatment and search for performance by putting intermediaries in competition with the objective to trade at the best price.
 Communication of the main elements of the programme will be made to the public.